hendrixthecoder/teamtracker/README.md

   - Deletes a specific user.

 ## Testing
 The project includes PHPUnit tests for various API endpoints, ensuring proper functionality and data consistency.
+To run tests go to the root of the directory and run `php artisan test`

 ## Usage
 To use the API, make HTTP requests to the specified endpoints using the provided methods (GET, POST, PATCH, DELETE).
 Ensure proper payload formatting for creation and update operations.